morrowind-modding/tes3cs-manual/content/building-and-editing/landscape/landscape-shaping.md

 _Show Edit Radius:_ This simply displays the red edit circle in the render window or hides it.

-All Landscape starts at a height of –2000 units.
-Sea level is 0.
+All Landscape starts at a height of –2000 units. [[water-layer|Sea level]] is 0.
 Anything below 0 will be underwater.
 Thus when building a new area, you must pull the landscape up above the water.

 ## See Also
 [[landscape-texturing|Landscape Texturing]]